w99910/lara-calls/README.md

     /*
      * You may customize which macros you want to use.
-     * Only macros provided below can be registered.
+     * Only macros provided below will be registered.
      * Available Macros are 'onlyValues','pluckMultiple','updateOrCreateWhen','sortInValue','sortInValueDesc','groupAndSortBy','groupAndSortByDesc'.
      */
     'macros' => ['onlyValues', 'pluckMultiple', 'updateOrCreateWhen', 'sortInValue', 'sortInValueDesc', 'groupAndSortBy', 'groupAndSortByDesc'],